ransananes/whatisittoday/README.md

+# readme
-# returns all the events occurred on this specific day of the month throughout all the years via Wikipedia api.
+returns all the events occurred on this specific day of the month throughout all the years via Wikipedia api.

 simple little project for fun :D